KevinGarrett1/Kevin-G-s-Node-JS-Demo-Page-/README.md

 # Kevin-G-s-Node-JS-Demo-Page-
-Leveraging Node JS to solve a variety of programming challenges
+Leveraging Node JS to solve a variety of programming challenges.
+I want to showcase the why and how I approach solving problems.